 On the back of the shell, we need to now install the square threaded washer.
 This is where the battery compartments screw gets held in place, so try not to forget it!

-Before we put the back of the GBA SP shell into place we need to make sure our volume and power slider are in place.
+Before we put the back of the GBA SP shell into place we need to make sure our volume and power slider is in place.

 Put the back cover on and gently push everything back together.
 Once we are happy with it, we can screw the shell back together.
 At this point, we can reinstall the battery and test everything works!